Responsibilities of agencies accredited for goods and services procurement

-- All accredited agencies have general and specific responsibilities.
+- All agencies accredited for goods and services procurement have general and specific responsibilities.

 - As part of your accreditation, you have certain annual reporting obligations.

 - This includes providing NSW Procurement with your Agency Procurement Plan every year.

 - You must also provide a completed Annual Outcomes Report and Self-Assessment Attestation.

 - You also have obligations relating to your contracts, including disclosing any agency-specific contracts in the Contracts Register.

 All accredited agencies have both general and specific responsibilities.
 To meet your general responsibilities as an accredited agency, you must: